Starting a Bee Garden

-In this blog, we are going to examine how to start your bee garden.
+In this blog, we will examine how to start your bee garden.
 It’s not very hard to do, and these easy steps can help you get started.

 First off, you need to create a habitat that will attract bees.
-You might think bees would be invited to a nice yard, and some will be, but the best way to attract bees is to create a bee habitat that includes: a small brush pile, areas with dry grasses and reeds, and deadwood.
+Bees would be invited to a nice yard, and some will be, but the best way to attract bees is to create a bee habitat that includes: a small brush pile, areas with dry grasses and reeds, and deadwood.

 One way you can create diversity in your garden is to plant wildflowers and native species- meaning, plant flowers that may be native to your state or region.
 For instance, if you live in the South, you know one of your native species that grow around the Southeast is azaleas.